quangan186/Asm-2---microbit-project/README.md

 Users will choose rock, paper or scissors in 5 seconds and when the time is 0, Microbit will pick randomly rock, paper or scissors.

 Based on the rules that rock beats scissors, scissors beats paper and paper beats rock, Microbit will calculate the score between player and fake player (Microbit).
-If the player or Microbit scores 2 points, the game will be done.
+In Best of 3 mode, if the player or Microbit scores 2 points, the game will be done.
+On the other hand, in the Endless mode, if the Microbit wins 1 game, the game will be done

 ## How to use
 Press A to choose Scissors